 One recent fad (thanks Beta) is to require that a fraternity station a staff member on campus for a semester or a full academic year.
 This tactic is pulled from the sorority playbook but often means that a staff member is "based" on campus and travels to other chapters from there.

 A fraternity staff member should live on campus for one academic term (semester, trimester, or quarter) at most.
 After that, expect a few, 2-3 day visits.
-More important than the illusion of 24/7 support is that the expectations of a new or re-developed chapter gradually increase over the course of several years.
+More important than the illusion of 24/7 support is that the expectations of a new or re-developed chapter gradually increase over several years.
 Many new chapters succumb to the complexity of fraternity standards and organizations.
 They do not need a full-time babysitter if their goals are reasonable, realistic, and progressive.

 Start by teaching founding members how to determine a niche, how to recruit members, and how to hold members accountable.
 Then worry about the programmatic, non-essential things: service projects, philanthropy, dance competitions, etc. I'd sometimes visit a campus a few months after recruiting a class of founding fathers and hear complaints from Student Affairs staff that they haven't yet completely transformed the fraternity/sorority community. . .
 Um, duh?
 Most of them have never seen a gavel before.